 Scholars benefit from peer mentorship and guidance from the DDP Director during monthly ‘Coffee Breaks’ inclusive of small groups of DDP scholars.
 Scholars also meet individually with the DDP Director to identify specific areas to strengthen.
 The scholar and research mentor form strong, productive bonds that foster the scholar’s growth.
 The scholars also join a longitudinal mentor group, which is led by a CSM faculty member.
 This group provides yet another opportunity for network building and mentorship that benefits the scholar as they move forward with their career.

 To date, 23 scholars have participated in the DDP.
-Of these, 60% of DDP scholars have so far matriculated into MD, MD/PhD, or PhD programs at a variety of institutions across the country, including at Johns Hopkins, Stanford, Vanderbilt, Brown, Albert Einstein, and Kennesaw State Universities.
-In addition, scholars have been accepted at Duke University, Emory University, Mayo Clinic Arizona, Ohio State University, Tufts University, University of Chicago, and Washington University St. Louis.
-30% have gone on to become research scientists.
+Of the first 14, 72% have been accepted into MD, MD/PhD, or PhD programs at a variety of institutions across the country, including at Johns Hopkins, Stanford, Vanderbilt, Brown, Albert Einstein, Baylor, Kennesaw State, Duke, Emory, Mayo Clinic Arizona, Ohio State, Tufts, University of Chicago, and Washington University St. Louis among others.
+7% matriculated into MS programs and 20% became research scientists.

 If you are interested in applying to the DDP, the application may be found here.